santshvm/QuizWebApp/README.md

 <br>

-->Created and styled the end page (fileName: end.html and end.js)
+->Create and style the end page (fileName: end.html and end.js)

 ## Screenshot of the end page